 - Conversions (from landing pages and websites)

-Based on these data, you should be able to come up with revised plans and strategies for your future videos.
+Based on these data, you should be able to come up with revised plans and video marketing strategies for your future videos.

 With SocialBee’s Analytics feature, you can have a better overview of your profiles’ performance with tailor-made analytics for all your social media profiles.